-- 1.2.b.
-When the institution sponsors more than one critical care program, it must coordinate interdisciplinary requirements to ensure that fellows meet the specific critical care medicine fellowship Program Requirements and criteria of their primary specialties (anesthesiology, internal medicine, surgery, or any other primary specialty that supports education and/or certification in critical care medicine).
-(Detail) - 1.3.
+- 1.2.
+The program, with approval of its Sponsoring Institution, must designate a primary clinical site.
+(Core) - 1.3.
 There must be a program letter of agreement (PLA) between the program and each participating site that governs the relationship between the program and the participating site providing a required assignment.
 (Core) - 1.3.a.
 The PLA must be renewed at least every 10 years.
 (Core) - 1.3.b.
 The PLA must be approved by the designated institutional official (DIO).
 (Core) - 1.4.
 The program must monitor the clinical learning and working environment at all participating sites.
+(Core)

-(Core) - 1.5.
+1.5.
 At each participating site there must be one faculty member, designated by the program director, who is accountable for fellow education for that site, in collaboration with the program director.
 (Core)